Tracing Networks of Knowledge in the Digital Age: Mobility data

 \section{Mobility data}

-Another interesting source of data is related to the increasing availability of mobility traces datasets, from flight~\citep{guimera2005worldwide} to migration~\citep{davis2013global} data, from social media~\citep{noulas2012tale,hawelka2014geo} to mobile data collected directly by means of users' smartphones~\citep{internetcomputing} or by the cellular phone operators through the network infrastructure~\citep{laurila2012mobile}.
+Another interesting source of data is related to the increasing availability of mobility traces datasets, from flights~\citep{guimera2005worldwide} to migration patterns~\citep{davis2013global} data, from social media~\citep{noulas2012tale,hawelka2014geo} to mobile data collected directly by means of users' smartphones~\citep{internetcomputing,srep09136,CanMus15_trajectories} or by the cellular phone operators through the network infrastructure~\citep{laurila2012mobile}.

 In this case, the network of knowledge emerging from the data is in a sense indirect, but through this information we can map how people move at different geographic scale and spread ideas.
 Indeed, as discussed above, some people have talked about the death of distance~\citep{cairncross2001death} as a consequence of the emergence of digital technologies, including for example the use of smartphones and global network connectivity.
 However, this claim is disputed by other researchers that are stressing the fact that distance is still a major factor in human relationships and, therefore, in spreading of ideas~\citep{scellato2010distance}.